noahverner1995/SAND-wich/README.md

 **If you are a developer**, you will first have to have installed `Python 3.9.6` or later with the following dependencies: `Pandas 1.3.1` or later, `Itertools`, `PIL 8.4.0` or later.
 Then you can copy the code from the `SAND-wich.py` file and run it in your preferred environment.

 **If you ARE NOT a developer**, you will first have to deactivate your Antivirus for then <a href ="https://github.com/noahverner1995/SAND-wich/blob/main/exe/SAND-wich.exe">downloading the exe file</a>.
-Then you can execute the program by clicking on it and pressing ↵ Enter.
+Then you can execute the program by clicking on it and pressing ↵Enter.

 ## Usage